andr-ew/ndls/README.md

 ## buffers

-on the grid, hold a buffer key in any track to access the **buffer screen** for that buffer. the buffer screen displays some useful information about the buffer, and allows you to **export** and **import** audio with K2 & K3.
+on the grid, hold a buffer key in any track to access the **buffer screen**. this displays some useful information about the held buffer, and allows you to **export** and **import** audio with K2 & K3.

 ### length